Yarden-zamir/me/From soft games, elden ring and backpacking across the country.md

 What struck me after moving from thinking and playing Elden Ring in my free time into traveling all day was how similar I found those experiences for two main reasons: "gameplay loop" and "multi-player features".

 ## Gameplay Loop
 Getting up early, quick coffee, strap up and walk together for miles, meeting people along the trail, talking.
 Then after a really difficult climb you sit on the top of a mountain, satisfied and sip soup while birds chirp around.
-Then making food in the eavning together when we are all sore and tired and chill around the fire, then straight to the bag for a phisical-labor-enhanced-sleep.
+Then making food in the evening together when we are all sore and tired and chill around the fire, then straight to the bag for a phisical-labor-enhanced-sleep.

 This feeling I get when I overcome a difficult slope or finish a really hard day when the sun just starts to set is an awesome feeling, a feeling I'm very familiar with from playing Elden Ring.
 It is something that From Soft games do best, because their mountains are the highest, but always surmountable.